pandas-dev/pandas/doc/source/getting_started/comparison/comparison_with_r.rst

 *******************************

-Since pandas aims to provide a lot of the data manipulation and analysis functionality that people use `R <https://www.r-project.org/>`__ for, this page was started to provide a more detailed look at the `R language
+Since pandas aims to provide a lot of the data manipulation and analysis functionality that people use `R <https://www.r-project.org/>`__ for Data analysis and statistics, this page was started to provide a more detailed look at the `R language
 <https://en.wikipedia.org/wiki/R_(programming_language)>`__ and its many third
 party libraries as they relate to pandas.
 In comparisons with R and CRAN libraries, we care about the following things: